russellmcc/node-osc-min/readme.md

     when `applyAddressTranform` might fail is if the address is malformed.
   - Accuracy - javascript represents numbers as 64-bit floats, so some OSC types will not be able to be represented accurately.
-If accuracy is important to you, then, you should never convert the OSC message to javascript
+If accuracy is important to you, then, you should never convert the OSC message to a javascript representation.

 ----
 ### .applyMessageTransform(buffer, transform)